algosup/2023-2024-project-3-virtual-processor-team-7/QA/testPlan.md

 ### Continuous Improvement

-Document reviews are not just about error correction; they also serve as opportunities for continuous improvement.
+Document reviews are not just about error correction, they also serve as opportunities for continuous improvement.
 Team members can suggest enhancements, share alternative approaches, and collectively strive for excellence in project documentation.

 ### Guidelines for Document Review